 These operating conditions were generally stable during the experiment.
-However, there was an air leak in the RFG stream as evidenced by the outlet $CO_2$ concentration being lower than expected.
+However, there was an air leak in the RFG stream as evidenced by the outlet CO_2 concentration being lower than expected.
 To compensate for this air leak in the simulations, an overall mass balance was performed on the furnace.
 The leaked air and the coal's moisture were included in the compositions of the RFG flow shown in Table 3.

 During the experimental campaign, radiative heat flux was measured through the center port of sections 1, 2, and 3 using a narrow-angle radiometer.
 A cold plate serving as a heat flux gauge was installed in the port opposite from the radiometer to measure total heat flux to the wall and to provide a known boundary condition for the radiometer measurements.
 In practice, the cold surface became coated with radiating particles, introducing uncertainty into the radiometer measurement.
 Mass flow rates and inlet/outlet temperatures of the water flowing through the cold plate heat flux gauges were recorded.
 Mass flow rates and inlet/outlet temperatures of the water flowing through the cooling tubes were measured as well.

-"Wall" temperature measurements were taken in sections 1, 2, 3, 4, 6, 7 and 8 using Type B thermocouples encased in ceramic sheaths that were then inserted into small holes in the furnace ceiling located in the middle of each section (see Figure 5).
+"Wall" temperature measurements were taken in sections 1, 2, 3, 4, 6, 7 and 8 using Type B thermocouples encased in ceramic sheaths that were then inserted into small holes in the furnace ceiling located in the middle of each section (see Figure 4).
 Each sheath was inserted until it was flush with the inside wall of the furnace.
-Gas phase composition was continuously measured at the furnace outlet.
-In addition, a mobile gas probe was used to record centerline and radial gas phase compositions between sections 4 and 10.
-Finally, detailed shell temperature profiles were taken of each of the 10 sections.

-Figure 5: Thermocouple placement in furnace wall.
+Figure 4: Thermocouple placement in furnace wall.
 Section 4 is shown but the placement is similar for all thermocouple measurements.